ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

     - If it is already foggy in the Vorpal Vale, roll 1d6 for a new exit direction from this hex, starting with 1 at North, 2 at Northeast, and so on clockwise.
         - If he is not yet encountered: Encounter **Sir Tento Three**, the Lost.
         Lost in the mists of the Vorpal Vale, Sir Tento searches for "Happy" New Year, albeit not for "The Dark Year"'s purposes.
-3. 1d6 **Headless Skeletons**:  Wandering in search of their lost heads.
+3. An Auora Borealis is visible across the night sky.
+    - If it is *not* foggy, increment the Vorpal Vale counter.
+        - If he is not yet encountered: Encounter **Ruprecht Belznickle** herding his caribou.
+    - If it is foggy, someone may attempt to use the cover of the fog to travel to and from the branches of Yggdrasil within this vale.
 4.  **The Headless Chevalier Vert**.
     - If unavailable, treat as #6 for Nighttime Roamers.
-5. An Auora Borealis is visible across the night sky.
-    - If it is *not* foggy, increment the Vorpal Vale counter.
-        - If he is not yet encountered: Encounter **Ruprecht Belznickle** herding his caribou.
+5. 1d6 **Headless Skeletons**:  Wandering in search of their lost heads.
 6. Nighttime Roamers:
     - Who?: Roll for possible people to encounter.
         1. **Ruprecht Belznickle**